microsoft/azurechat/docs/1-introduction.md

 - [NextAuth.js](https://next-auth.js.org/): configurable authentication framework for Next.js 13

-- [ai sdk](https://sdk.vercel.ai/docs) Open-source library that simplifies building conversational UI on top Next.js and JavaScript
+- [OpenAI sdk](https://github.com/openai/openai-node) NodeJS library that simplifies building conversational UI

 - [Tailwind CSS](https://tailwindcss.com/): is a utility-first CSS framework that provides a series of predefined classes that can be used to style each element by mixing and matching